bspinne2/megr2157-portfolio/docs/assignments/A03/index.md

 ![Image Description](IMG_2927.jpeg)

 I assigned the distributed force to be 400lbf and the Modulus of Elasticity to be 10 x 10^6 psi as both values are directly in the middle of the provided ranges.
 I also chose a random value for the width and height/thickness of the bar, and used these randomly selected values to solve for the length of the bar as demonstrated above.
+I did make a calculation error, the final length calculated is actually 56.25 inches.

 ### CAD Design